Big-company strategy. Small-business math.

 How is StratEngine AI different from ChatGPT?

-ChatGPT and Claude are general models trained on problems with verifiable answers.
+The sharpest difference is that ChatGPT is a cheerleader, not an advisor.
+Ask it whether your plan is good and it agrees, encourages, and flatters — it is trained to be agreeable, so you get validation instead of analysis.
+ChatGPT and Claude are also general models trained on problems with verifiable answers.
 They produce paragraphs that sound like strategy because that is what the training data rewarded.
 They will invent metrics, skip verification, and present the result with confidence.
 A sophisticated user can prompt through them, but the user becomes the integrator — checking sources, applying the framework, vetting the conclusion.
 The mechanical work moved; it did not disappear.

 StratEngine runs the evaluation as a system.
 Research agents pull sources in parallel and cite each claim.
 The framework layer applies the methodology (SWOT, Porter's Five Forces, Blue Ocean Strategy, McKinsey 7-S, Play to Win, etc.) with discipline.
-The 5-agent C-Suite debate pressure-tests the conclusion from CEO, CFO, CMO, and COO chairs.
+The 4-agent C-Suite debate pressure-tests the conclusion from CEO, CFO, CMO, and COO chairs — big companies have a room full of executives who argue with the plan before it ships, and this is that room.
 Assumption Exposer (Professional tier) names the load-bearing assumptions.
-The output is a sourced brief, not a paragraph.
+The output is a sourced brief, not a paragraph, and it argues back before you see it.

 What strategy frameworks does StratEngine AI support?

-StratEngine ships 19 strategy frameworks, organized into three verb-first marketing categories: Grow the market, Build the org, and Position to win.
-Some frameworks (SWOT, 3C's, Three Horizons, Blue Ocean, Play to Win, Digital Marketing GTM, Porter's Value Chain) span multiple categories.
+StratEngine ships 27 strategy frameworks, organized into three verb-first marketing categories: Grow the market, Build the org, and Position to win.
+Some frameworks (SWOT, 3C's, Three Horizons, Blue Ocean, Play to Win, Digital Marketing GTM, Porter's Value Chain, Balanced Scorecard, BCG Growth-Share Matrix, Value Driver Tree, Profit Pools, Return on Strategic Assets, Capital Allocation) span multiple categories.

-SWOT Analysis, Porter's Five Forces, 4Ps (Marketing Mix), Business Model Canvas, 3C's Framework, PESTLE Analysis, Blue Ocean Strategy, McKinsey 7-S Framework, Play to Win, Porter's Value Chain, Galbraith Star Model, Value Disciplines Model, Product Lifecycle, Three Horizons of Growth, Digital Marketing GTM, Rogers' Five Factors, Lean Canvas-style framing, Seven Degrees of Freedom, and OKR strategy alignment.
+SWOT Analysis, Porter's Five Forces, 4Ps (Marketing Mix), Business Model Canvas, 3C's Framework, PESTLE Analysis, Blue Ocean Strategy, McKinsey 7-S Framework, Play to Win, Porter's Value Chain, Galbraith Star Model, Value Disciplines Model, Product Lifecycle, Three Horizons of Growth, Digital Marketing GTM, Rogers' Five Factors, Product-Market Growth Matrix, Seven Degrees of Freedom, SIPOC, Balanced Scorecard, VRIO, BCG Growth-Share Matrix, Kotter 8-Step Change Process, Value Driver Tree, Profit Pools Analysis, Return on Strategic Assets, and the Capital Allocation Framework.

 What each framework does

 SWOT Analysis evaluates strengths, weaknesses, opportunities, and threats.
 Porter's Five Forces assesses competitive intensity and industry attractiveness.
 Blue Ocean Strategy frames market creation through value innovation.
 McKinsey 7-S analyzes organizational effectiveness across structure, strategy, systems, skills, staff, style, and shared values.
 Play to Win cascades strategic choice through winning aspiration, where-to-play, and how-to-win.
 PESTLE scans the macro environment.
 Galbraith Star evaluates organizational design across strategy, structure, processes, rewards, and people.
 3C's reads customer, competitor, and company dynamics.
+Balanced Scorecard tracks strategy execution across financial, customer, internal process, and learning-and-growth perspectives.
+VRIO tests whether a resource is a durable competitive advantage by passing value, rarity, imitability, and organizational-fit filters in sequence.
+BCG Growth-Share Matrix classifies business units as Stars, Cash Cows, Question Marks, or Dogs to guide portfolio and investment decisions.
+Kotter's 8-Step Change Process structures large-scale change leadership from urgency through anchoring.
+Value Driver Tree decomposes enterprise value into the operational, financial, and market drivers that move it.
+Profit Pools Analysis maps where profit actually concentrates along the value chain (not where revenue concentrates).
+Return on Strategic Assets scores yield per strategic asset side-by-side so capital and attention go where they compound.
+The Capital Allocation Framework structures the reinvest / return / redeploy decision across the portfolio.
 The framework selection happens in-product; users pose the problem and StratEngine applies the right framework (or multiple frameworks via the framework sequencer on Professional).

 What are the core features of StratEngine AI?